-Jess Purcell • almost 2 years ago
+Jess Purcell • about 2 years ago

 "Photoshop" a 360 Photo Sphere

 CONCEPT DESCRIPTION [explain idea here]:

 Create a tool that will allow you to drop in an existing 360 photo sphere (either rendered or site captured), place objects and people in the scene, apply filters, and render out a new 360 photo sphere.